mdavidson58/iox-logger/README.md

 # iox-logger
 App to store syslog and SNMP Traps from IR 8x9 devices permanent to USB flash.
-Also can remotely configure remote syslog server and syslog via MQTT
+Also can remotely configure remote syslog server and syslog via MQTT.
+The default config can be used with the following advanced template.

 The following package_config.ini file controls aspects of this application: